-Performance-Based Restricted Stock Units (60% of Annual LTI Awards)-Under the Kontoor Brands Mid-Term Incentive Plan (as amended and restated, the "MTIP"), and the Stock Plan, executives are awarded performance-based RSUs ("PRSUs") that are settled under the Stock Plan.
-At the beginning of each three-year performance period, the Committee establishes the performance measures to be used for that performance period, their weightings, and for the 2022 PRSUs, the levels of performance on those measures for the entire three-year performance period that will generate threshold, target, and maximum payouts.
-We decided to use cumulative three-year performance to determine the number of 2022 PRSUs earned, rather than, as in previous years, using three one-year performance periods, because we believed a cumulative three-year performance goals.
+Performance-Based Restricted Stock Units (60% of Annual LTI Awards)-In fiscal 2023, we awarded executives performance-based RSUs ("PRSUs") under the Stock Plan.
+At the beginning of the 2023-2025 performance period, the Committee established the performance measures to be used, their weightings, and the levels of performance on those measures for the entire three-year performance period that will generate threshold, target, and maximum payouts.
+We use cumulative three-year performance to determine the number of 2023 PRSUs earned, because we believe a cumulative three-year performance goal focuses our NEOs on long-term performance goals.
 The number of performance shares delivered at the end of the three-year performance cycle may range from 0% for below threshold performance to 50% for threshold performance and up to 200% for maximum performance.
 When the performance threshold is met, payouts are determined on a linear interpolation basis for performance levels between threshold and target and between target and maximum.

 The number of shares earned may be increased (not to exceed 225% of target) or decreased based on the achievement of rTSR performance against the companies in the rTSR Peer Group.
-At the end of the three-year performance period, the payout for each participant will be unaffected if Kontoor's TSR is between the 25th and 75th percentile of TSR of the Peer Group companies over the period; increase in the amount of 25% of the participant's target award if Kontoor's TSR is greater than or equal to the 75th percentile of TSR of the period; or decrease in the amount of 25% of the participant's target award if Kontoor's TSR is equal to or below the 25th percentile of TSR of the Peer Group companies over the period.
+At the end of the three-year performance period, the payout for each participant will be unaffected if Kontoor's TSR is between the 25th and 75th percentile of TSR of the Peer Group companies over the period; increase in the amount of 25% of the participant's target award if Kontoor's TSR is greater than or equal to the 75th percentile of TSR of Peer Group companies over the period, or decrease in the amount of 25% of the participant's target award if Kontoor's TSR is equal to or below the 25th percentile of TSR of the Peer Group companies over the period.

-Time-Based Restricted Stock Units (40% of Annual LTI Awards)-Executives are also awarded time-based restricted stock units ("RSUs") under the Stock Plan.
+Time-Based Restricted Stock Units (40% of Annual LTI Awards)-Executives were also awarded time-based restricted stock units ("RSUs") under the Stock Plan in fiscal 2023.
 The RSUs consist of awards of the right to receive stock as determined by the Committee at the end of a specified restricted period, subject generally to continued employment.
 Dividend equivalents shall be paid or credited on RSUs, but any such dividend equivalents shall be subject to the same risk of forfeiture, other restrictions and deferral of settlement, if applicable, as apply to the underlying RSUs.
 The RSUs vest ratably in annual installments over three years.

-The LTI target award amounts established by Kontoor for the NEOs for the 2022-2024 performance period are set forth below:
+The LTI target award amounts established by Kontoor for the NEOs for the 2023-2025 performance period are set forth below:

-Name FY2022 PRSUs Awarded (1) FY2022 RSUs Awarded Total Value FY2022 LTI Award (2) Scott H. Baxter \$3,600,000 \$2,400,000 \$6,000,000 Rustin E. Welton \$765,000 \$510,000 \$1,275,000 Thomas E. Waldron \$1,032,000 \$688,000 \$1,720,000 Christopher M. Waldeck \$1,032,000 \$688,000 \$1,720,000 Thomas L. Doerr, Jr. (3) \$252,000 \$168,000 \$420,000
+Name FY2023 PRSUs Awarded (1) FY2023 RSUs Awarded Total Value FY2023 LTI Award (2) Scott H. Baxter \$3,825,000 \$2,550,000 \$6,375,000 Joseph A. Alkire (3) \$382,500 \$255,000 \$637,500 Thomas E. Waldron \$1,032,000 \$688,000 \$1,720,000 Christopher M. Walden \$1,032,000 \$688,000 \$1,720,000 Thomas L. Doerr, Jr. \$336,000 \$224,000 \$560,000 Rustin E. Welton \$765,000 \$510,000 \$1,275,000